Frequently Asked Questions:

 - Do you charge late-cancellation and no-show fees?

-Your appointment time is reserved just for you.
-Cancellations made less than 24 hours before your scheduled session—or missed sessions without notice—will be charged the full session fee.
-This policy helps ensure that time can be offered to other clients in need and allows the practice to maintain consistent availability.
-Thank you for understanding and respecting this commitment.
+Your appointment time is reserved specifically for you.
+Appointments cancelled with less than 24 hours notice, or missed sessions without notice, are charged the full session fee.
+This policy allows appointment times to remain available for other clients in need.

 - Can I follow you on social media?